Saudi Arabia became a Party to the WHO Framework Convention on Tobacco Control on August 7, 2005.

 Tobacco Advertising, Promotion and Sponsorship

-The law prohibits most advertising and promotion of tobacco but permits internet tobacco sales.
+The law prohibits most advertising and promotion of tobacco.
 Although financial or other sponsorship by the tobacco industry is not prohibited, publicity of the sponsorship of events is prohibited.

 Tobacco Packaging and Labeling